rjfarmer/pyMesa/README.md

 ## Uninstalling

-The best bet is just to redownload mesa, during the setup phase we alter alot of files.
+The best bet is just to re-download mesa, during the setup phase we alter a lot of files.
 If you want to try to keep your MESA_DIR then something like this should work:

 ````bash
 cd $MESA_DIR